The Alphabettes Mentorship Program 2016–2023

-The Alphabettes Mentorship Program is an international, volunteer based program that connects Mentors in the fields of type, typography or the lettering arts with Mentees of all experience levels.
+The Alphabettes Mentorship Program was an international, volunteer based program that connects Mentors in the fields of type, typography or the lettering arts with Mentees of all experience levels.
 Mentoring is a fantastic tool to empower others, grow confidence and new skills, and both our Mentors and Mentees have found the relationship both transformative and fulfilling.

 FAQ